dthuesen/myscriptsnippetsbook/angular-forms/angular-reactive-forms/angular-create-a-reactive-form.md

 ...
 ```

-8\) ... and imported into in the imports array
+8\) ... and added to the imports array

 ```js
 @NgModule({